 Until now, VIA has standardized each Siemens-built trainsets with one cab car coach, three “economy” coaches and one business-class car.
 Four axles per car on the five coaches and four on the Charger locomotive add to 24 axles on the semi-permanently coupled trainset.
 As a result, VIA has scrambled to add equipment to already well-booked trains.

-Sources tell Trains News Wire that there were a minimal number of disruptions on Saturday and Sunday, with HEP-2 heritage coaches appearing on several trains as axle-count cars.
+Sources tell Trains News Wire that there were a minimal number of disruptions on Saturday and Sunday; other sources were unable to confirm a report HEP-2 heritage coaches were to be used on some trains as axle-count cars.

 This is highly problematic for VIA from an operational standpoint, because the Venture deployment plan calls for push-pull operation.
 Many of the trainsets handle a daily Quebec City-Montreal-Ottawa train, then soon reverse on the same route.
 The new equipment has efficiently operated these round trips almost exclusively through the summer.
 However, they have been slow to migrate to departures to and from Toronto for Ottawa, Windsor, Sarnia, and Montreal until a new servicing facility is completed there.